A chronology of key events:

 2008 August - President Levy Mwanawasa dies, 59, in a Paris hospital, where he was being treated for the effects of a stroke in June.

 2008 November - Vice-President Rupiah Banda sworn in as president after a narrow election win over the main opposition candidate, Michael Sata, who alleged fraud.

 2009 August - Ex-President Chiluba is cleared of corruption after a six-year trial.
 The head of the anti-corruption task force is sacked after initiating an appeal against Chiluba's acquittal.

 2010 February - Zambia and China sign mining cooperation agreement and deal to set up joint economic zone.

-Tanzanian Supreme Court dismisses application by ex-President Chiluba aimed at preventing government from applying British High Court judgment convicting him of defrauding Tanzania of $46m dollars.
+Supreme Court dismisses application by ex-President Chiluba aimed at preventing government from applying British High Court judgment convicting him of defrauding Zambia of $46m dollars.

-2010 August - Zambia, China agree to build a second hydroelectic power plant on the Kafue River.
+2010 August - Zambia, China agree to build a second hydroelectric power plant on the Kafue River.

 2010 October - Chinese mine managers charged with attempted murder following a multiple shooting at a mine where workers were demonstrating against conditions.